 Proxy processing: The database proxy receives the request and forwards it to the backend database kernel for execution.

-On-the-fly encryption: As the query results are returned, the proxy layer checks whether they match a pre-set encryption policy.
-If a match is found, the sensitive fields in the result set are encrypted using the key that you specify from KMS or a self-managed key.
+On-the-fly encryption: As query results are returned, the proxy layer checks whether they match a predefined encryption policy.
+If a match is found, the sensitive fields in the result set are encrypted using a specified key from KMS or a self-managed key.

 Data return: The encrypted result set is returned to the client.

 Transparent decryption: The EncJDBC driver on the client automatically decrypts the ciphertext.
-The application receives plaintext data, and the entire process is transparent to the business code.
+The application receives plaintext data, and the entire process is transparent to your business code.

 Super administrator: Query results are always in plaintext and are not affected by encryption policies.
 This is useful for database management and auditing.

-Regular user: Query results are ciphertext.
-You must use the EncJDBC driver and the correct key to decrypt data on the client.
+Regular user: Query results are returned as ciphertext.
+You must use the EncJDBC driver and the correct key to decrypt the data on the client.

-Other users: Query results are ciphertext and cannot be decrypted.
+Other users: Query results are returned as ciphertext and cannot be decrypted.

 Limits